Helping parents resolve disputes over their children

 It is strongly recommended that you seek legal advice from an experienced family lawyer about how to best formalise your parenting agreement to suit your unique circumstances.
 Every family is different and will require a personalised approach.
 An experienced family lawyer understands the complexities of parenting orders and parenting plans and can tailor a solution to best suit all parties, allowing everyone to move on as quickly and peacefully as possible, with as little disruption to the children’s lives.

 If you are experiencing family violence, your first contact should be the local police.
 After contacting the police, contact our family law team for advice in relation to all the aspects of your family law matter.
 We have a 24/7 phone line you can call to discuss urgent matters on 1800 621 071.
 The team will be able to provide advice and the next steps you should take.

 If it is unsafe for you and your children to remain within the family home, it is imperative that you ensure the safety of you and your children by seeking alternative accommodation.
 If, however, you can remain within the family home with the children, then do so – at least until you have obtained legal advice as to the next steps you should take.

 If one parent wishes to relocate to another city, state or country and this will interfere with the parenting arrangements you have in place, the consent of the other parent is required.

-If the other parent does not consent, and any attempts to negotiate or mediate to resolve the dispute fail, an Application to the Family Court of Australia may be required.
+If the other parent does not consent, and any attempts to negotiate or mediate to resolve the dispute fail, an Application to the Court may be required.
 Relocation disputes can be very complex, and the outcome will largely depend on each family’s own unique facts and circumstances.

-As with all parenting disputes, the Family Court will make Orders regarding any possible relocation if they are in the children’s best interests.
+As with all parenting disputes, the Court will make Orders regarding any possible relocation, based on the children’s best interests.